sking-dev/terraform-certification/3-terraform-basics/README.md

 ----

-## What the Flip is Plugin-based Architecture?
+## 3B: Describe Plug-in Based Architecture

 The Terraform binary does **not** include code to interact with providers and provisioners!

 _Why Not?_

+Two main reasons:

-It's to keep the binary lean AND to keep provider / provisioner updates independent of the core application.
+- To keep the binary lean
+- To keep provider / provisioner updates independent of the core application

-It also has some extra benefits.
+It also provides some extra benefits.

 - Reduces the potential attack surface
 - Enables easier debugging of core code